 Most of us have a couple of recipes like this in our back pocket.
 That perfect thing that can be whipped up at a moment's notice for no other reason than you suddenly have a craving and you probably have all the ingredients on hand.

-That cake (perfect Devil’s Food), or cookie (Giant Chewy Oatmeal Raisin), or brownie (Sheet Pan Frosted Brownies), that shows up at every birthday party, potluck, and backyard BBQ because it’s a surefire hit with everyone, always.
+That simple loaf cake, or comforting cookie (Giant Chewy Oatmeal Raisin), or crowd-pleasing brownie (Sheet Pan Frosted Brownies), that shows up at every birthday party, potluck, and backyard BBQ because it's a surefire hit with everyone, always.

 No frills.
 Unfussy.
 Simple.
 Always delicious.